How to prevent dental illness in pets?

 What should you take note of regarding daily tooth cleaning?

-You should start cleaning teeth each day very early on.
-Get your dog used to it as a puppy and approach it playfully and gently.
-Dental hygiene should become a daily, set ritual, which is fun for your dog and for which it is rewarded, for example, with plenty of playtimes or by going for a walk.
+YGet your dog or cat used to it as a puppy or kitten and approach to yor furry friend playfully and gently.
+Dental hygiene should become a daily ritual, which is fun for your pet and for which it is rewarded, for example, with some tasty treats, plenty of playtimes or by going for a walk.

 How can bogadent® support you in doing this?

-Together with vets and dentists, we, at Bogar AG in Wallisellen, Switzerland, have developed a holistic approach to dental hygiene products for dogs.
-The central point to these high-quality and innovative products is prophylaxis (prevention)!
+Together with veterinarians and dentists, we, at Bogar AG in Wallisellen, Switzerland, have developed a holistic approach to dental hygiene products for dogs and cats.
+The central point to these high-quality and innovative products is prophylaxis (prevention).